superseriousbusiness/gotosocial/CONTRIBUTING.md

 ## Bug reports and feature requests

-Currently, we use Github's issue system for tracking bug reports and feature requests.
+Currently, we use Codeberg's issue system for tracking bug reports and feature requests.

-You can view all open issues [here](https://codeberg.org/superseriousbusiness/gotosocial/issues "The Github Issues page for GoToSocial").
+You can view all open issues [here](https://codeberg.org/superseriousbusiness/gotosocial/issues "The Codeberg Issues page for GoToSocial").

 Before opening a new issue, whether bug or feature request, **please search carefully through both open and closed issues to make sure it hasn't been addressed already**.
-You can use Github's keyword issue search for this.
+You can use Codeberg's keyword issue search for this.
 If your issue is a duplicate of an existing issue, it will be closed.

 Before you open a feature request issue, please consider the following: